coderefinery/installation/content/ssh.md

 Hi yourusername!
 You've successfully authenticated, but GitHub does not provide shell access.
 ```

-If it says **"Hi yourusername" and "You've successfully authenticated"**
+If it says **"You've successfully authenticated"**
-then it works.
+then it works and your SSH keys are properly set up with GitHub.

 You possibly see this warning (the IP and the fingerprint may look differently):
 ```console